Courseiva

 Correct answer & explanation

-Option D is correct because Azure Blob Storage with the cool access tier provides the lowest storage cost for data that is written once and rarely accessed, while Azure Data Lake Storage Gen2 enables hierarchical namespace and POSIX-like access, allowing efficient analytical queries on large timestamp-ranged data with sub-second response times via partitioning and parallel processing.
+Azure Blob Storage with the hot access tier is suitable for data that is accessed frequently (daily queries on the last 30 days), providing lower transaction costs compared to the cool tier for active data.
+Azure Data Lake Storage Gen2, built on Blob Storage, enables hierarchical namespace and POSIX-like access, allowing efficient analytical queries on large timestamp-ranged data with sub-second response times via partitioning and parallel processing, meeting the performance and scalability requirements at a cost-effective price point for the storage of billions of small entries.

 Answer analysis